HomeESA by StateESA Letter Maine

 +

-It is possible.
+It’s possible.
 If a Maine-licensed mental health professional finds that a second animal provides its own distinct support, the documentation can reflect that.
 Additional animals are $60 each.

 Ready to Start Your Maine ESA Evaluation?